NachoxMacho/homelab-template/talos/README.md

 ## IF YOU FUCKED UP

 If you messed up a node at any point, you can use the following command to reset the node.
+Make sure to [configure the talosctl client](#Configuring-the-talosctl-client) before running this command.

 ```bash
 talosctl reset --nodes <IP-of-control-plane-VM>